Low-exposure, high-quality multimodal speckle X-ray imaging via an intrinsic gradient-flow approach: Results and Discussion

 \section{Results and Discussion}

 Figure~\ref{carbonknotreconstruction} shows the GF-MIST-retrieved dark-field, refraction angles in the transverse directions, phase-shift, and transmission images reconstructed using the entirety of the SBXI of the carbon knot, i.e., 20 speckle image pairs.
 Notably, GF-MIST is the first Fokker--Planck-equation-derived algorithm for SBXI to retain the speckle-shift term $\nabla I_R \cdot \nabla\phi$ \citep{Pavlov_Li_Paganin_Berujon_Rougé-Labriet_Brun_2020}, and hence can reconstruct the two orthogonal refraction angles (i.e., consider phase gradients within the sample) without requiring to calculate the phase-shift first.
 Due to their main orientation, the fibres are the most visible in the reconstruction of the $x$ refraction angle.
 However, they can also be seen on the $y$ refraction angle, phase-shift, transmission, and partially on the dark field images.
-The presence of dark-field signal indicates there are additional unresolved microstructures.

 Figure~\ref{carbonknotcomparison} compares dark-field and phase-shift images retrieved using GF-MIST and RV-MIST, and shows how the retrieved images are affected by the number of input speckle image pairs.
 RV-MIST requires at least four speckle image pairs, whereas GF-MIST needs a minimum of two.
 The magnitude of the GF-MIST's retrieved dark-field signal is $\sim2$ times that of that obtained using RV-MIST, and hence, the maximum and minimum displayed greyscale values in Fig.~\ref{carbonknotcomparison} had to be set differently for each to allow for appropriate qualitative comparison.
 The difference in the retrieved magnitude of the dark-field signal may arise from the fact that GF-MIST computes first derivatives of $I_R$ when constructing its system of linear equations, whereas RV-MIST computes the second derivative (i.e., transverse Laplacian operator) of $I_R$.
 This reduction in one derivative order results in less high-frequency noise amplification, allowing more dark-field signal to be retrieved through the noise.
 In other words, from the continuous Fourier derivative theorem, the first derivative of $I_R$ is equivalent to linear scaling by $i(k_x,k_y)$ in the frequency domain, whereas the second derivative is quadratically scaled by $\textbf{k}_{\perp}^2$, which is less numerically robust to noise.
 For both methods, however, the phase-shifts quantitatively agree.
 There also appear to be vertical stripe artefacts that are reconstructed in the dark-field images of RV-MIST, but not in GF-MIST.